 Are ribbon microphones sensitive?

-Ribbon microphones are relatively insensitive, meaning that they require more sound pressure to produce the same electrical output as a condenser microphone.
-For this reason, they are often used in live sound reinforcement, where their lower sensitivity can help to reduce feedback.
+Ribbon microphones are relatively insensitive, which means that they will need more sound pressure to produce the same electrical output as a condenser microphone.
+Because of this, they are often used in live sound reinforcement, where their lower sensitivity will help musicians reduce the hateful feedback.

 What are the negatives of ribbon microphones?

-Ribbon microphones can be more delicate than other types of microphones and are susceptible to damage from strong air blasts and rough handling.
-They are also more expensive than many other types of microphones.
+Ribbon microphones can be quite more delicate than other types of microphones and are susceptible to damage from strong air blasts and rough handling (like mic drops).
+They are also more expensive than many other types of comparable mics.